Ulle84/UllesSourceCode/ImageProcessing/Notes.md

   * test that move-constructor and move-operator are used, otherwise this operations will be very "expensive"
   * test: imageEroded = image.erode(blub);
   * test: image = image.erode(blub);
-* define reference point for rotation with angle: top-left-corner vs. center
 * Matrix: squeeze function -> delete all conversion-buffers, which are not needed anymore
 * convolution of two matrices / vectors
 * setPolyLine etc -> class should know how to draw on Matrix -> Interface Drawable